bstaruk/starbase/README.md

 ### Building for Production

-Run `npm run build` in the project root to run a production build.

-Production builds compile & minify the source into `/dist` for integration or deployment.
+Run `npm run build` in the project root to compile and minify the source into `/dist` for integration or deployment.

 ```bash
 npm run build